MobileProto16/Mobile-Proto-16/deepdive1/README.md

 [Look here for different `ViewAction`s available.](https://developer.android.com/reference/android/support/test/espresso/action/ViewActions.html) [Source code too.](https://android.googlesource.com/platform/frameworks/testing/+/android-support-test/espresso/core/src/main/java/android/support/test/espresso/action/ViewActions.java)

 #### `check()`   [↑](#home)
-Finally, use `check()` to see if your view fulfills your assertion. `matches()` is most the most commonly used assertion here, and uses `ViewMatcher` to assert the state of the current view.
-[Here is a list](https://developer.android.com/reference/android/support/test/espresso/matcher/ViewMatchers.html) of possible `ViewMatcher`s you can use within `matches()`.
+Finally, use `check()` to see if your view fulfills your `ViewAssertion`. `matches()` is most the most commonly used assertion here.
 Let's use say I have a button that changes the text of a textview.
 My code could look like this:

 ```java
 // First, click a button